gicait/PyAEZ/README.md

 **Note**: _NB2_CropSimulation.ipynb_ takes a huge amount of time due to automatic crop calendar calculations.
 Hence, we have rewritten core parts of PyAEZ (_CropWatCalc.py_, _BioMassCalc.py_ and _ETOCalc.py_) with [Numba](http://numba.pydata.org/) compatible manner as well.
 Numba translates Python functions to optimized machine code at runtime, allowing calculation speeds close to C or FORTRAN.

+### Release Note PyAEZv2.1
+The goal of this release is to improve the overall accuracy and reliability of the AEZ methodology in Module 1, 2, and 3.
+The key updates are as follows:
+**Module 1**:
+•	Major improvements in the Length of Growing Period (LGP) calculation routine through the implementation of Numba (a Python package to speed up the calculation) and cross-checking the methodology with the Global AEZ from IIASA.
+•	All the climatic indicators had been thoroughly cross-checked and verified with the Global AEZ outputs.
+**Module 2**:
+•	Reading crop/crop cycle parameters from excel sheet.
+•	Updated algorithm for TSUM screening and parameter settings.
+•	New thermal screening logics: permafrost screening, crop-specific rule screening.
+•	Updated algorithm for perennial crop simulations.
+•	New outputs: thermal reduction factor maps (fc1), yield reduction due to moisture deficit (fc2) and optimum starting date, for both rainfed and irrigated conditions.
+**Module 3**:
+•	New look-up table setting for agro-climatic reduction factors for both rainfed and irrigated conditions.
+•	Updated algorithm related to agro-climatic constraints calculation.
+•	New outputs: Adjusted Length of Growing Period for agro-climatic constraints, agro-climatic constraint map (fc3).

 ### Documentation

 API Documentation is located in "docs" folder.